testing

 Four types of financial aid are available; federal, state, institutional and other sources.
 Students need to send FAFSA information to the college for consideration for state and/or federal money (lottery scholarships, Pell grants, etc.).
 WSCC is an eligible institution for Hope (lottery) scholarships.
 For specific information please contact the Financial Aid Office.

-The PTA program is conducted on the Walters State Community College main campus located in Morristown, Tennessee.
+The PTA program is conducted on the Morristown Campus.
 The Morristown campus is located on 134 acres in the beautiful Smoky Mountain region.
 There are many recreational areas nearby including boating, swimming, hiking and golf.
 Walters State is a commuter school with a 10 county service region.
 The college does not have any on-campus housing; however, off-campus rentals are plentiful.

 Walters State is a member of the Tennessee Community College Athletic Association and National Junior College Athletic Association Region VII and is competitive in men's and women's basketball, baseball, softball, and golf.
 There are a variety of student organizations available including the PTA Club.
 Morristown has a population of approximately 30,000 and is located 50 miles from Knoxville, Tennessee.